 In the late 90’s, even with multi-platinum success ATCQ decided to disband but Phife continued his musical journey and debuted his solo LP ‘Ventilation’ with production from music’s greats; Hi-Tek, Pete Rock, and Jay Dee.
 Phife rhymed about his groups’ unexpected breakup, speculation as to why they broke up and how things could have been different.
 This album, for Phife, was his “breath of fresh air”.

-Phife’s current projects include appearing on the 2003 ESPY Awards theme song and video called, ‘Let’s Get Loud’ with the likes of Busta Rhymez, MC Lyte, Chuck D and Aerosmith.
-He has appeared on such shows as ‘Rome is Burning’, ‘ESPN 2: The Block Party’.
-He and partner/dj./producer, Rasta Root, have a song called NBA Ballout which will appear on Midway Games’ NBA Ballers video game slated for Feb 2004.
-They have most recently recorded the Dallas Mavericks’ theme song called, ‘Mavericks Phire’ which was personally commissioned by the likes of Mark Cuban.
-He currently writes a sports column on Spitkicker.com called ‘Only From The Mind of the Phifer’.
-For the 2004 Superbowl in Houston, Phife hosted the NFL Players Association Party, which featured performances by 50 Cents and The Roots.
+Phife’s solo projects include, appearing on the 2003 ESPY Awards theme song and video titled, ‘Let’s Get Loud’ with Busta Rhymez, MC Lyte, Chuck D and Aerosmith.
+He has appeared on shows such as ‘Rome is Burning’, ‘ESPN 2: The Block Party’, NBA ‘Ballout’, Midway Games and NBA Ballers video game.
+He was personally commissioned by Mark Cuban to construct the Dallas Mavericks’ theme song titled, ‘Mavericks Phire’ and for the 2004 Superbowl in Houston, Phife hosted the NFL Players Association Party, which featured performances by 50 Cent and The Roots.